 Since I shared my recipe for gluten free pie crust with you a couple of days ago, I thought I would also give you a recipe for a whole pie.
 You will love this apple pie because it has a tender, flaky crust, juicy apples with a touch of cinnamon and can easily be made lactose free.
-A gluten free, lactose free pie that actually tastes good!

-If there is one thing I really loathe, it’s a soggy crust.
+If there is one thing I really dislike, it’s a soggy crust.
 Don’t you just hate cutting into a pie and seeing juices swim all over your pretty crust?
 I certainly do!
 I actually had this problem for a long time and it would really bother me, until I finally discovered how to prevent this.
 Here’s what you have to do to get a perfect bottom crust:

 - As you will see in the gluten free pie crust recipe, I always brush the bottom crust with a whisked egg white and then chill it before filling it.
 The proteins in the egg white block the moisture from the filling.